-Interested in finding out about adoption.
-Come to our Drop In session in Portishead and meet our adoption team.
+Interested in finding out more about adoption?
+Come to our Information Evening in Bristol and meet adopters and our adoption team.
 Read more

-The Panel meets monthly and makes a recommendation about whether or not your application should be approved.
+The Panel meets at least monthly and makes a recommendation about whether or not your application should be approved.
 You are invited to attend the Panel meeting and participate in discussion of your application.
-The Panel’s recommendation then has to be ratified by the CCS’s Decision Maker and confirmed to you in writing within seven days.
+The Panel’s recommendation then has to be ratified by CCS’s Decision Maker and confirmed to you in writing within seven days.
 If your application is not approved and you disagree, you have the right either to make representation to CCS or to apply to the Independent Review Mechanism (IRM).
 Further information will be available to you at the point of making an application.

 Once approved you are then able to consider specific children and move forward to a potential adoption.
 Your details will be referred to the South West Adoption Consortium and the National Adoption Register (Adoption Match) and/or you may choose to respond to a child/ren featured in Link Maker, or in Adoption UK.
 We will work closely with you at this important time and continue to offer support throughout and beyond adoption.
 CCS provides a range of lifelong post adoption support and runs The Centre for Adoption Support and Education.

 Call us today on 0117 935 0005 to start your adoption journey with CCS Adoption.
 Register your interest by email here.